Edythe Elliott

-Edythe Elliott (born Edythe Fletcher; July 14, 1886 – April 9, 1978) was an American character actress active primarily during the 1930s, 1940s, and 1950s.
+Edythe Elliott (born Edythe Humburg; July 14, 1886 – April 9, 1978) was an American character actress active primarily during the 1930s, 1940s, and 1950s.

 Biography

 Edythe Elliott was born in San Francisco, California where her parents were involved in Vaudeville.

 In 1917, Elliott became the leading lady of the stock company at the Wigwam Theatre in San Francisco.
 On Broadway, she portrayed Pansy Horner in Salt Water (1929), Florence Blandy in After Tomorrow (1931), and Mrs. Thomas Carter in Mother Lode (1934).
 She developed a prominent career on the stage before moving to the screen.
 She married fellow actor Charles "Royal" Elliott in Oregon in 1906 in a ceremony performed before a large audience.

 Elliott debuted in films in 1935.